On the BDP Iwasawa main conjecture for modular forms: Introduction

 \subsection{Acknowledgement}

 We thank Ashay Burungale, Kazim Buyukboduk, Jeffrey Hatley, Chan-Ho Kim, Katharina M\"uller and Jiacheng Xia for interesting discussions during the preparation of the article.
-We are also grateful to Ming-Lun Hsieh for answering our questions regarding generalized Heegner cycles.
+We are grateful to Ming-Lun Hsieh for answering our questions regarding generalized Heegner cycles.
+We are also indebted to the anonymous referee for their valuable comments and suggestions.
 The first named author's research is supported by the NSERC Discovery Grants Program RGPIN-2020-04259 and RGPAS-2020-00096.